Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Ex1Task3" />
 ### Task 3 - Hosting and Running your HTML App ###

-The final stage of this tutorial is to host and run your new app on your local computer.
+The final stage of this exercise is to host and run your new app on your local computer.

 1. Browse to the location where you saved the compressed project files, expand the files on your computer, and launch one of the following command files from the **server** subfolder, depending on your operating system.
 	- On **Windows**: launch-windows